 D-2.6 From the remaining sample containers, 10 containers shall be selected and tested for weathering test (if required) as per the methods prescribed in Annex C.

-D-2.7 Requirements other than the above Tests - A sample container failing in one or more of these requirements shall be called defective.
+D-2.7 Requirements other than the above Tests A sample container failing in one or more of these requirements shall be called defective.

 ANNEX E